rtewfik/Tewfik-MADA-project/README.md

 * The `results` folder contains code output, including tables (`results/tables` subfolder) and figures (`results/figures` subfolder).

-* The `products` folder contains the project manuscript in the `products/manuscript` subfolder.
+* The `products` folder contains the project manuscript and the supplementary material.

 # Exploratory Analysis